Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Integration with Reinforcement Learning

+Lemma~\ref{lem:policy_gradient_safety_filter} states that the policy gradients with long-term safety constraints can be computed similarly to standard policy gradients, but with modified control actions and policy distributions.
 With~\eqref{eq:safe_PG_update}, one can perform policy optimization $\theta \gets \theta + \eta \nabla V^{\theta}$ to train the reinforcement learning agent with $\eta$ being the learning rate~\cite{sutton2018reinforcement}.
 We conclude the procedures to apply the proposed safety filter to policy gradient in Algorithm~\ref{alg:safe_pg}.
 For each policy gradient iteration in the total $N_{\text{iter}}$ iterations, we collect sample trajectories for $N_{\text{eps}}$ episodes, and calculate the modified policy gradient using~\eqref{eq:safe_PG_update}.
 Then we can perform policy optimization with the modified policy gradient.